We use some very cheap and easy hacks to help keep our Raystede residents cool. You can even try these at home!

 The ducks and geese are getting regular showers with hoses to cool down, which they are thoroughly enjoying!

-We are walking and doing all our exercise as early or as late as possible and frequently washing our horses off with cold water either with a bucket and sponge or with the hose.
+We are walking and doing all our exercise as early or as late as possible, but if it is too warm, we are saving it for another day!
+Giving frequent sponge baths or hose downs are a great way to keep your equines cool.
 There is no need to scrape away excess water when washing your horses to cool them off.

-We are walking and doing all our exercise as early or as late as possible and frequently washing our horses off with cold water either with a bucket and sponge or with the hose.
+We are walking and doing all our exercise as early or as late as possible, but if it is too warm, we are saving it for another day!
+Giving frequent sponge baths or hose downs are a great way to keep your equines cool.
 There is no need to scrape away excess water when washing your horses to cool them off.

 In the hot weather, our Raystede cats tend to prefer to do what they do best – sleep!
 To help them handle the heat, we have provided them with cool mats and water fountains.
 Poppy is (pictured right) is thoroughly enjoying her cool mat.
 It’s important to try and keep your cats inside if it’s extremely hot.
 It’s also a good idea to apply pet safe sun cream to cats that have light coloured ears as these can burn very easily and become sore and damaged.